petzich/docker-pre-commit/README.md

 1. `1.15.2-ubuntu.18.10`
 1. `1.15.2-ubuntu.18.10-6`

 Choosing the right version to base your derived image on depends on your need for stability.
 If you reliably need to depend on the correct version of Ubuntu, use a tag such as `1.15.2-ubuntu.18.10`.
-If you reliably need to depend on a certain revision from within this repository, but the operating system is irrelevant, us a tag such as `1.15.2-6`.
+If you reliably need to depend on a certain revision from within this repository, but the operating system is irrelevant, use a tag such as `1.15.2-6`.

 [pre-commit]: https://pre-commit.com